 Q.22 Django is too monolithic.
 Explain this statement.

 Q.23 What is the latest release of Django framework?
-What are the new features in the new release?
+What are its features?

 Q.24 What is Jinja Templating?

-There are some features of Jinja templating which makes it a better option then the default template system in Django.
+There are some features of Jinja templating that make it a better option than the default template system in Django.

 - Sandbox Execution – This is like a sandbox or a protected framework for automating the testing process.